hci-lab/JSOL/README.md

 </p>

 ## Overview
-The JavaScript Open-source Library _(JSOL)_ is a free open-source web-based visualization library provided under @@@ license; based on the [Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=mt_hardcover?_encoding=UTF8&me=&qid=1477928463).
+The JavaScript Open-source Library _(JSOL)_ is a free open-source web-based visualization library based on the Grammar of Graphics textbook by Wilkinson, Leland in 2005 which is published by Springer-Verlag (ISBN: 0387245448).
 The library uses JavaScript and [SVG](https://www.w3.org/Graphics/SVG/) for visualizing, and JavaScript Object Notation _(JSON)_ to interpret user's specifications.
 ## Installation
 You can start using JSOL by running: